sshtools/forker/forker-wrapper/README.md

 A 'wrapper' to execute services in Java.
 Similar to JSW (Java Service Wrapper) and YAJSW, Forker Wrapper can be used to launch processes in the background, track the process ID, capture output to log, automatically restart a hung or crashed JVM and more.

-## Adding Forker Client To Your Project
+## Adding Forker Wrapper To Your Project

 To include the Forker Wrapper in your project, you will currently need the following repository and modules :-